Scale and accelerate science using AI on CZI’s high-performance computing cluster

 CZI | How We Support Science

-We build open source software tools to accelerate science and generate more accurate and biologically important sources of data.
+We build open source software tools and leverage artificial intelligence to accelerate the pace of biomedicine.
 We fund scientific research worldwide to advance the frontiers of knowledge.
 And we launched a family of institutes to do research that can’t be done in conventional environments.
 Each aspect is essential to our approach to building for the long term.

 Liver intravital microscopy of mice used as a model to understand and treat metabolic diseases. | Photograph by Gustavo Menezes.